E-books & Guides Resources to reinvent your customer service experience.

 Text-based chatbots can live on any communication channel.
 Whether that’s a traditional mobile carrier channel (SMS), a messaging app (Facebook Messenger, WeChat), social networks like Twitter, or a live chat widget embedded on a website or mobile app.
 Whichever channel you choose, the chatbot's capabilities are limited to what the channel offers.
 Sometimes the right channel of communication opens up new perspectives for better customer service.

-between the chatbot and the customer.
-When compared to the User Experience of mobile apps
+responses between the chatbot and the customer.
+When compared to the User Experience

-or websites, the messaging channel is story-based or flow-based, where all previous interactions
+mobile apps or websites, the messaging channel is story-based or flow-based, where

 This means the customer's queries and chatbot's responses can never be analyzed in isolation – they are always part of a larger conversation.
 What Information Design is to mobile apps and websites, Conversation Design is to designing chatbots.